dpthibodeau/596E-individual/README.md

 **Optional CLI arguments (before running server)**

 - `--device <device>` may be used to specify a different device to run the model on.
-Default is `cuda:0`.
+Default is `cpu`.
 - `--checkpoint <checkpoint>` may be used to specify a different mivolo model checkpoint (.pth.tar file) to use for classification.
 - `--detector_weights <checkpoint>` may be used to specify a different yolo bounding box prediction model (.pt file) to use for classification.